jblazzy/DenisonBasketball/README.md

 # DenisonBasketball

-In order to run this program, you must credentials to the Synergy Sports Tech Website, I would include mine, but my credentials were only available for the development of this program.
+In order to run this program, you must have credentials to the Synergy Sports Tech Website, I would include mine, but my credentials were only available for the development of this program.
 Please follow the installation guide below.